gavagai-corp/ParaLex/ANNOTATION_INSTRUCTIONS.md

 See the Explanation section for further details about each type of paradigm.

-Translate directly from English if mentioned in the explanation, and use the English example as a reference otherwise.
+Translate directly from English if it is approroiate, otherewise use the English example as a reference.
+There are additional notes under the explanation section.

 ### Format
 Each column in the test data CSV sheet has a special meaning.